cap-js/docs/node.js/cds-connect.md

 </tbody>
 </table>

-To override the inherited configuration from `VCAP_SERVICE`, explicitly set the service property `vcap.label` to `false` in the configuration file, for example:
+CAP services often come with a default `vcap` configuration.
+In rare cases, the default configuration has to be deactivated which can be achieved by explicitly setting the service property `vcap.<property>` to `false`:

 <style scoped>
   .no-stripes tr:nth-child(2n) {